victoriamccray/victoriamccray.github.io/info.md

 ## Frequently Asked Questions

+### Where are you based?

+I'm currently based in Atlanta, GA.

 ### When do you finish your Master's program?

 I expect to complete my program and graduate with my MSc in 2026.